15 GEE, Continuous Outcome: Beat the Blues

 library(MuMIn) # Multi-Model Inference (caluclate QIC)

-library(HSAUR) # package with the dataset
+library(HSAUR) # package with the dataset15.2 Background

 This dataset was used as an example in Chapter 11 of “A Handbook of Statistical Analysis using R” by Brian S. Everitt and Torsten Hothorn.
-The authors include this data set in their HSAUR package on CRAN.
+The authors include this data set in their HSAUR package on

 The Background